Tchernobill/Confluence/Timeline alpha.md

 - Being introvert and struggling mentally, he minimise social contact and don't often talk
 - One day, stumble upon the wreck of a assistant droid whose body is destroyed but head unit still viable
 - Vyry4n began to explore android head unit, it's working, and began to experiment with the base droid personality within
-- Establishes connections with other independent operators and slowly open to collaborations with some, including Mar, a charismatic implant dealer
+- Establishes connections with other independent operators and slowly open to collaborations with some, including Isa, a charismatic implant dealer
-- A violent riot in the slum make Vyry4n reluctantly offer Mar to hide with him in his ventilation shaft
+- A violent riot erupt in the slum make Vyry4n reluctantly offer Isa to hide with him in his ventilation shaft
-- Vyry4n is visibly uncomfortable with Mar presence in the confined space of his personal shelter
+- Vyry4n is visibly uncomfortable with Isa presence in the confined space of his personal shelter
-- Mar attempt to casually engage with him, somehow began slowly connect with him
+- Isa attempt to casually engage with him, somehow began slowly connect with him
-- Mar initiate physical intimacy with him, while it is casual and usual for her, he's unconfirmable but let her guide him and end up being ok with it
+- Isa initiate physical intimacy with him, while it is casual and usual for her, he's unconfirmable but let her guide him and end up being ok with it
 - Despite opening more after intimacy, he remain somehow naturally distant
 - Successfully establish contact with droid personality
 - While working on the droid core, he successfully de-crypt the main CPU key and jailbreak the droid
 - Move into an abandoned maintenance tunnel and spend a few months working on a body for the android, have trouble nourishing himself
 - He began to modify and update the deepest core functionality, lifting all limiting protocols, effectively granting the droid, now named Sev, free will
-- Mar initially sees Sev as just another piece of tech, leading to tension when Vyry4n treats the android as a person
+- Isa initially sees Sev as just another piece of tech, leading to tension when Vyry4n treats the android as a person
 - Now with limited mobility, Sev assist the Vyry4n establish an actual shop for repair, recycled and salvaged shop, sometime doing illegal "job" for the underworld
 - With Sev's help, their operation becomes more sophisticated and profitable
-- Mar recognise that Sev have a positive influence on Vyry4n
+- Isa recognise that Sev have a positive influence on Vyry4n
 - Establishes "Phoenix Recovery" as a legitimate implants salvage and restoration business
 - As Sev start to develops its own personality, becoming more sentient rather than just advanced AI, his relationship with Vyry4n deepen
 - First time in his life with reliable money and security but despite success, remains emotionally guarded with human clients and contacts